 Below is a list of notable prevarications by church leaders.
 Some rate higher on the "deceit-scale" than others.
 The list is not exhaustive, and offers only a sample of some of the best known incidents of deception.
 Each of the incidents is referenced with the secondary source.
 It's easier for the normal reader to locate information in this way.
 The footnotes provided in the secondary sources will provide you with the references for primary sources if you wish to review them.

 7. Official Mormon histories have omitted references to Joseph Smith's drinking and use of tobacco to create a more favorable impression of their prophet, who if living today (2007) would be unable to pass a worthiness interview and earn a temple recommend in the church he founded.
-(Changing World of Mormonism, pages 413-414 and Chapter 18 of the same online book).
-"Joseph tested the Saints to make sure their testimonies were of his religion and not of him as a personable leader.
-Amasa Lyman, of the First presidency, related: 'Joseph Smith tried the faith of the Saints many times by his peculiarities.
+(Changing World of Mormonism, pp. 413-414 and Chapter 18 of the same online book) "Joseph tested the Saints to make sure their testimonies were of his religion and not of him as a personable leader.
+Amasa Lyman, of the First presidency, related, 'Joseph Smith tried the faith of the Saints many times by his peculiarities.
 At one time, he had preached a powerful sermon on the Word of Wisdom, and immediately thereafter, he rode through the streets of Nauvoo smoking a cigar.
-Some of the brethren were tried as was Abraham of old'" ("Joseph Smith as an Administrator," Master's Thesis, Brigham Young University, May 1969, p.161.
-Quotation found in The Changing World of Mormonism, page 31).
+Some of the brethren were tried as was Abraham of old.'" ("Joseph Smith as an Administrator," Master's Thesis, Brigham Young University, May 1969, p.
+161. Quotation found in The Changing World of Mormonism, p.
+31)

 "More than four hundred words were added to this revelation [on priesthood] of August 1829 (Section 27 of the Doctrine and Covenants).
 The new material added the names of heavenly visitors and two separate ordinations.
-The Book of Commandments listed the duties of Elders, Priests, Teachers, and Deacons and refers to Joseph's apostolic calling but there is no mention of Melchizedek Priesthood, High Priesthood, Seventies, High Priests, nor High Councilors.
+The Book of Commandments listed the duties of Elders, Priests, Teachers, and Deacons and refers to Joseph's apostolic calling but there is no mention of Melchizedek Priesthood, High Priesthood, Seventies, High Priests, or High Councilors.
 These words were later inserted into the revelation on Church organization and government of April, 1830, making it appear that they were known at that date.
 But they do not appear in the original, Chapter 24 of the Book of Commandments three years later.
-Similar interpolations were made in the revelations known as Sections 42 and 68" (Problems In Mormon Text, by LaMar Petersen, pp.7-8.
-See also Gregory A. Prince, Power on High: The Development of the Mormon Priesthood.
-Signature Books, 1995.
+Similar interpolations were made in the revelations known as Sections 42 and 68."
+(Problems in Mormon Text, by LaMar Petersen, pp. 7-8.
+See also Gregory A. Prince, Power on High: The Development of the Mormon Priesthood, Signature Books, 1995.
 D. Michael Quinn, Mormon Hierarchy: Origins of Power, Chapter 1, "The Evolution of Authority."
-The Changing Story of Mormonism, Chapter 16).
+The Changing Story of Mormonism, Chapter 16)

 12. Mormons' official publications remove critical references to Joseph Smith's activities as a con man.
 Documents discovered in 1971 by Dr. Wesley Walters in Norwich, New York, verify that Joseph Smith was a "glass looker" and that he was arrested, tried and found guilty by a justice of the peace in Bainbridge, New York, in 1826 for this criminal activity.